Russia-Ukraine crisis: India's tea exports likely to be hit | Headlines

 Kanoria also mentioned that the cost of operation for planters and exporters is set to go up with increasing oil prices in the international markets.

-Oil prices surged by nearly $6 per barrel Thursday after President Putin launched Russian military action in Ukraine.
-Brent crude oil jumped to over $100 per barrel on unease about the possible disruption of Russian supplies.
+Oil prices surged by nearly USD 6 per barrel on Thursday after President Vladimir Putin launched Russian military action in Ukraine.
+Brent crude oil jumped to over USD 100 per barrel on unease about the possible disruption of Russian supplies.

 ''Flow of cargo to Russia would be affected if the war continues and it appears that the crisis will sustain.
 Most of our shipments go via Europe.
 Usually, feeder ships carry our consignments to Sri Lanka or Singapore and from there, mother vessels pick containers up and take them to European ports.